rangle/react-training/lessons/redux-action-reducer.md

     -   Create function for the reducer
         -   Default state to initial state
         -   Default action to empty object (to prevent undefined error when accessing action.type in switch)
     -   Create a switch statement
         -   with a case for the action type
         -   Default statement for returning state
         -   Object.assign({}, state, {searchTerm: action.payload})
-                === pure functions.
-You always return a new state in a reducer.
+    -   You always return a new state in a reducer.
         -   Explain that you could use an if instead of a switch
         -   Explain that this function must be pure and return a valid state each time